 It's worth remarking that a virus is technically not a live organism, but rather a tiny particle that can only multiply with live cells.
 The newly formed virus kills the original host cell and is then released throughout your system via your bloodstream and travels down your throat and lungs.
 As this happens, the majority of the Flu symptoms begin.
 The lymph swells and the virus travels through the circulatory system and also attaches to muscle cells causing aches and pains.
 The immune system responds with inflammation, mucus, and fatigue.

 While these symptoms feel uncomfortable, they're not necessarily bad for you.
-One great example of the intelligence of the body is that it responds to the infection by increasing the body temperature- creating a fever, which helps you fight the infection by slowing down the down the rate of viral reproduction!
+One great example of the intelligence of the body is that it responds to the infection by increasing the body temperature, which helps you fight the infection by slowing down the down the rate of viral reproduction!
 This immune response continues until the viruses are eliminated from the body and the lymph completes the purification of debris, dead cells, pathogens and waste.

-Feeling Better- The immune system is complex, intricate, and wise.
+The immune system is complex, intricate, and wise.
 Support your immune response, do not suppress it, and you will move quickly through discomfort.
 Likewise, the sooner you take action against an infection, the easier it is to minimize its effects.
-Upon first signs of Cold or Flu, take action with natural remedies.
+Upon first signs of Cold or Flu, take action with natural remedies for immune support.
 Within the first 12-18 hours, use herbs that promote lymph and circulation, and support a healthy immune response.
 Use herbs like Echinacea, Stephania, Yarrow, Elderberry flower and berry, and Osha.
 Eat healthy, and get to bed early.

-Stay hydrated.
 Drink a lot of pure water to flush out the body and loosen secretions.
-If you're very uncomfortable from the fever, soak your feet in cool water and/or use a cool compress on your forehead.
+If you're very uncomfortable from the increased body temperature, soak your feet in cool water and/or use a cool compress on your forehead.
 Also consider natural approaches that regulate and assist normal inflammatory response.